On Glynn Street South (Georgia Route 85) at East Lanier Avenue (Georgia Route 54), on the right when traveling north on Glynn Street South.

 On Lanier Avenue (Georgia Route 54) just west of Glynn Street (Georgia Route 85), on the left when traveling west.

 Built in 1855 by Doctor John Stiles Holliday this house has ties to important Georgia personalities such as the legendary “"Doc” Holliday, Georgia Governor Hugh Manson Dorsey, and famous author Margaret Mitchell.
-In the mid 1850’s the . . . — — Map (db m44344) HM
+In the mid 1850’s the house served . . . — — Map (db m44344) HM

-On Holly Grove Church Road 0.2 miles east of Robinson Road, on the right when traveling east.
+On Holly Grove Church Road, 0.2 miles east of Robinson Road, on the right when traveling east.

 This church was organized in 1897 near the banks of Camp Creek in an unincorporated area of western Fayette County.
 Until the first sanctuary was constructed here on land and with building materials donated by Flem Arnall, services were held under a . . . — — Map (db m22971) HM